cengenproject/bulk_align/README.md

 After running, check the slurm file (if using a wrapper), and the `.nextflow.log` hidden file for errors.
 In case of errors, the log file should contain the path to the temporary directory where the command was run, you can check the files in there.

+In run_nf.sh, you can add a `-with-dag dag10.dot` option.
+The dot file can be converted to svg using [Graphviz](http://www.graphviz.org/) with `dot -Tsvg dag10.dot -o dag10.svg`.

 # History of pipelines: